 Serval Felis serval

 This small, elegant, long-legged cat occurs throughout most of Africa except the Sahara, the Congo and the southwest.
-The best places to see Serval include the Gaysay grasslands in Bale Mountains NP in Ethiopia, the Masai Mara in Kenya, the Ngorongoro Crater in Northern Tanzania and Kruger NP in Eastern South Africa.
+The best places to see Serval include the Gaysay grasslands in Bale Mountains National Park in Ethiopia, the Masai Mara in Kenya, the Ngorongoro Crater in Northern Tanzania and Kruger National Park in Eastern South Africa.

 Serval in the Ngorongoro Crater, Northern Tanzania, by Francesco Veronesi.

 These beautiful lemurs occur throughout Madagascar where the most easily accessible places to see sifakas include Ampijoroa (Coquerel’s Sifaka (Propithecus coquereli)), Andasibe-Mantadia National Park (Diademed Sifaka (Propithecus diadema)), Ranomafana National Park (Milne-Edward’s Sifaka (Propithecus edwardsi)), Marojejy National Park (Silky Sifaka (Propithecus candidus)) and Berenty, Kirindy Forest Reserve and Zombitse National Park (Verreaux’s Sifaka (Propithecus verreauxi)).

 Verreaux's Sifaka in full flow, 'hopping' sideways, across the ground, by Coke & Som Smith.